Janvi-M/conversational-toxicity-prediction/README.md

 # Conversational Toxicity Prediction

-A research proof-of-concept for analyzing toxicity in Twitter/X conversations using **NLP, temporal interaction graphs, transformer-based text generation, and toxicity classification**.
+A research proof-of-concept for analyzing toxicity in online conversations using **NLP, temporal interaction graphs, transformer-based text generation, and toxicity classification**.

 **Presented at ICMLT 2026**

-> This repository is for academic experimentation.
-The results are preliminary and should not be treated as production-level moderation performance.
+> **Implementation note:** The current repository constructs a timestamped interaction graph using NetworkX and derives graph-based features for analysis and prediction.
+It does **not** implement a learned Temporal Graph Network (TGN) architecture.

 ---

 ## Overview

+Online conversations can exhibit sudden increases in toxic or hateful content, often influenced by rapidly developing events and interactions between users.

-The project builds a pipeline that:
+This project explores a pipeline for:

-1. Collects Twitter/X posts and replies using Selenium.
-2. Cleans text and extracts sentiment, named entities, and BERT tokens.
-3. Computes heuristic toxicity/hate-related features and engagement-based virality scores.
-4. Detects unusual activity periods using rolling statistics over sentiment, toxicity, volume, and virality.
-5. Adds keyword-based contextual categories and optional external news context from The Guardian API.
-6. Builds a directed NetworkX graph representing reply and conversation-flow relationships over time.
+* Collecting Twitter/X conversational data
+* Preprocessing and analyzing text
+* Detecting toxicity and conversational spikes using heuristic methods
+* Enriching spike periods with external news context
+* Constructing temporal interaction graphs
-7. Generates text using GPT-2 or DistilGPT-2.
+* Generating conversational text using GPT-2 and DistilGPT-2
-8. Classifies generated and observed text using toxicity classifiers.
-9. Compares the experimental configurations using classification and error metrics.

-### Implementation note

-The notebook is named `04_tgn_prediction.ipynb` and labels its main experiment **TGN + GPT-2 + ETHOS**.

-However, the current implementation does **not** contain a learned Temporal Graph Network architecture.
-It constructs a timestamped `NetworkX` interaction graph and computes graph-derived features.

-Similarly, the current GPT-2 generation function uses tweet text as its prompt.
-Learned graph embeddings are not directly passed into GPT-2.

-Therefore, this repository is best understood as a **temporal graph-based experimental pipeline**, rather than an end-to-end learned TGN model.
+* Classifying generated/content text for toxicity
+* Evaluating different model configurations

+The project was developed as a research proof-of-concept rather than a production moderation system.

 ---